Latin Casino: History

+Theatre

-"The Latin" was a famous showroom for showcasing entertainers like Cherry Hill Estates neighbors Bobby Darin, Al Martino, and Frankie Avalon (whose family had ownership interests in a popular pizzeria "King of Pizza" diagonally across Route 70).
-Stars that appeared on stage and frequented the area were Frankie Valli and The Four Seasons, Richard Pryor (who recorded his 1975 album ...Is It Something I Said? there), Frank Sinatra, Tony Bennett, Pat Cooper, The Temptations, The Supremes, Liza Minnelli, Tom Jones, Donna Summer, B.B.
+"The Latin" theatre was a famous showroom for showcasing entertainers, like the area's neighbors of Cherry Hill Estates, the popular singer/performers Bobby Darin, Al Martino, and Frankie Avalon, whose family had ownership interests in a popular pizzeria "King of Pizza" diagonally across Route 70.
+Stars that appeared on stage and frequented the area were Frankie Valli and The Four Seasons, Richard Pryor, who recorded his 1975 album ...Is It Something I Said? there, Frank Sinatra, Tony Bennett, Pat Cooper, The Temptations, The Supremes, Liza Minnelli, Tom Jones, Donna Summer, B.B.
 King, Gladys Knight & the Pips, Connie Francis, Joan Rivers, Don Rickles, Gloria Gaynor, Della Reese, Eddie Fisher, Trini Lopez, Allan Sherman, Doris Ruby, Fran Warren, Danny Thomas, and Engelbert Humperdinck.
-Philadelphia-native Bob Saget in 2017 talked about trying to sneak-in to the Latin Casino to see Don Rickles perform.
-He was arrested.
+The celebrities and orchestra players performing at the nightclub often drank at the neighboring Rickshaw Inn lobby bar.

 There were several celebrity incidents that drew media attention.
 On September 29, 1975, Jackie Wilson suffered a massive heart attack while playing a Dick Clark show, falling head-first to the stage.
 He was singing his hit "Lonely Teardrops" and was stricken just after the line "My heart is crying, crying."
 Wilson became comatose and was taken to Cherry Hill Hospital; he lived in a nursing home until his death at age 49.

-Brenda Lee broke her neck onstage during a June 12, 1962, performance, and eventually recovered in time to graduate high school.
+Brenda Lee broke her neck onstage during a June 12, 1962, performance, and eventually recovered in time to graduate from high school.
 Tom Jones was also once jumped outside the back door following one of his performances by two fanatical Italian women going by the name Canni.
 Mr. Jones was not hurt but the ladies were banned from 'The Latin' and from any Tom Jones performance.
+Philadelphia-native Bob Saget in 2017 talked about trying to sneak into the Latin Casino to see Don Rickles perform.
+He was arrested.